How to Create a Fundraising Event Pricing Strategy for Nonprofits [+ Examples]

 1. What does your audience want?

-What kind of experience does your target audience want?
-Do they prefer virtual events?
-Is there a significant group willing to pay more for a VIP experience?
-Do you think bundling multiple tickets together would encourage more participation?
+Does your audience prefer virtual events?
+Will bundling multiple tickets together encourage more participation?
 Look at your audience to find out.

 2. Offer a VIP experience to a set of guests